HSBNE/manual.hsbne.org/docs/howwework/constitution.md

     2. Must be present at the Annual General Meeting
     3. Must meet membership requirements as per this section
-    4. In order to preference experience and proven interest in roles, eligable nominations for executive positions are taken from these tranches in order of listing, where the next tranche is available given no nominations in the current tranche.
+    4. In order to preference experience and proven interest in roles, eligable nominations for each executive positions are taken from these tranches in order of listing, where the next tranche is available given no nominations in the current tranche.
+        1. Tranche One, no preference in order of these persons:
+            1. Current Executive Members,
+            2. Directly Previous Executive members,
-        1. Current Executive Members, and Assistants to the Executive having held position for 4 months. @TODO
+            3. Committee Named Roles whos by-law denotes them as assistant, trainee or otherwise directly working with the Executive Position in question, having held the role for at least 4 months.
         2. Members of the Committee.
         3. General Members of the Association.
 6. Resignations, Vacancies and Removals